Susan George (actress): US career

+Later career

+George moved into producing and later returned to England.

 Personal life

 Susan George was married to British actor Simon MacCorkindale from 5 October 1984 until his death on 14 October 2010.
 They did not have any children.

-Before her marriage, she had a four-year relationship with American singer Jack Jones, and later spent another four years as the partner of casino manager Derek Webster.
+Before her marriage, she had a four-year relationship with American singer Jack Jones, and, circa 1980, spent another four years as the partner of casino manager Derek Webster.

 George breeds Arabian horses and has a stud farm called Georgian Arabians.